-- Switch off the compressor and disconnect the electrical wire from the 12-volt socket. - 11.
-Unscrew the hose from the tire's inflation valve and reinstall the valve cap.
+- 10. Switch off the compressor and disconnect the electrical wire from the 12-volt socket. - 11 Unscrew the hose from the tire's inflation valve and put the cover on the hose back into place to help prevent seepage of residual sealing compound in the hose.
+Reinstall the valve cap.

 - After inflating the tires, always reinstall the valve cap to help avoid damage to the valve from dirt, gravel, etc. - Use plastic valve caps only.
-Metal caps could corrode and become difficult to remove. - 12.
-Immediately drive the vehicle for approximately 2 miles (3 km) at a maximum speed of 50 mph (80 km/h) to distribute the sealing compound in the tire.
+Metal caps could corrode and become difficult to remove.

+12. Immediately drive the vehicle for approximately 2 miles (3 km) at a maximum speed of 50 mph (80 km/h) to distribute the sealing compound in the tire.